7 Qualities of a Great Surrogate

 4. You’re healthy.

-When applying to become a surrogate, you need to meet some initial medical qualifications, such as a healthy BMI of no more than 33, a successful previous pregnancy, and being a nonsmoker.
+When applying to become a surrogate, some initial medical qualifications need to be met, such as a healthy BMI, a successful previous pregnancy without complications, and not being a smoker.
+Your BMI should be no more than 33.
 (You can learn more about why BMI is important in our related blog post.)
 Additionally, surrogates in our program must pass medical and psychological screenings.
+You must be between the ages of 21 and 42.
+Surrogates cannot use illegal drugs or abuse alcohol.

 5. You’re a mother.

-As previously mentioned, we can only accept applicants who have given birth to a healthy child within the past 10 years.
-We have a full list of our surrogate qualifications on our website!
+As mentioned, we can only accept applicants who have given birth to a healthy child after a complication-free pregnancy within the past 10 years.
+Our website has a full list of our surrogate qualifications!

 6. You’re surrounded by supportive people.